yideshare/yideshare_web/playwright-tests/README.md

 ### Prerequisites

-Make sure you have Node.js installed and have run `npm install` from the project root.
+Make sure you have Node.js installed, have run `npm install` from the project root and have installed playwright locally.

 ## Running Tests
 _Make sure you are running server from parent dir before running tests._